2021 State of the Science Symposium

-Dr. Paul Doremus serves as the Chief Operating Officer for NOAA Fisheries, responsible for the agency’s strategy and performance, budget and finance, policy and communications, IT and facilities, and human resources.
+Dr. Paul Doremus serves as the Deputy Assistant Administrator for Operations for NOAA Fisheries, responsible for the agency’s strategy and performance, budget and finance, policy and communications, IT and facilities, and human resources.
 He oversees Fisheries’ Office of International Affairs and Seafood Inspection, and the Office of Law Enforcement.

 He is also leading NOAA’s strategic initiative to expand US seafood production, primarily through aquaculture.
 In response to the rising global demand for seafood and limited supplies from wild capture fisheries, he is working across government, industry, and nonprofit sectors to provide a predictable regulatory environment and a robust research infrastructure for US-based aquaculture.